Woolwich: Woolwich Ferry

 The free Woolwich Ferry service operates across the River Thames to North Woolwich in the London Borough of Newham carrying trucks, cars, cyclists and pedestrians during the day until 20:00 on Weekdays.
 A two boat service runs on Mondays to Fridays with weekends being served by a one boat service.
 The Woolwich foot tunnel is also available for use by pedestrians (and cyclists pushing their cycles) at any time.
 It is served by lifts during traditional shopping hours.

 London River Services

 London River Services, operated by Thames Clippers, provide a peak-hour, daily service to central London (Embankment Pier) from Woolwich Arsenal Pier (adjacent to the Royal Arsenal residential development).
 The Thames Barrier is located 1 mi upstream from the tunnel and ferry.

+Air

+London City Airport, built in the 1980s, is the nearest airport, located across the River Thames.
+In 2009, Woolwich received a direct transport link to the airport via the Docklands Light Railway extension to Woolwich Arsenal station.

+Heathrow Airport received a direct link to Woolwich in 2022 when the core section of the Elizabeth line opened.